-Elementary Level - A minimum of 1 to 2 posted grades per current content bi-weekly - not including homework.
+Elementary Level - A minimum of 1 to 2 posted grades per current content every week - not including homework.
 However, the monitoring of the number and posting of grades will be at the discretion of the building principal.

-Secondary Level - A minimum of 1 to 2 posted grades per content bi-weekly - not including homework.
+Secondary Level - A minimum of 1 to 2 posted grades per content every week - not including homework.
 However, the monitoring of the number and posting of grades will be at the discretion of the building principal.